 • When deemed necessary by the Competent and/or VTS authority.

-Updating training may be conducted by an Accredited Training Organisation or by individual VTS Authorities as determined by the relevant Competent Authority.
+Updating training may be conducted by an individual VTS Authority or Accredited Training Organisation or by .
 Updating training may cover generic and area specific elements of competency.
 This should be linked to a process combining instruction and practice to provide VTS personnel with the competence necessary to perform in their present/future jobs both efficiently and effectively.

 Therefore, the general objectives of updating training are to provide a structured means of regaining or re-aquiring professional currency and competence as well as reinforcing of previous training.
 Training needs analysis…..